 Whatever!
 Get out.

 Well, then I’m leaving.
-I’m going to go for one of my walks in the park to cool off.
+I’m going to go for one of my walks on the beach to cool off.

-But you don’t actually go for walks in the park, you said so in the About section, in the third person.
+But you don’t actually go for walks on the beach, you said so in the About section, in the third person.

 Sigh!
 I’m going to make a cup of tea then.